bandprotocol/bandchain-docs-archived/docs/client-library/pyband/client.md

 ## get_account(address)

-This function returns the account details of the specify address.
+This function returns the account details of the specified address.

 **Parameter**